indeedeng/iwf/README.md

 | Workflow Execution 2 | val 5         |     val 6     |       val 7 |       val 8 |
 | ...                  | ...           |      ...      |         ... |         ... |

+With Search attributes, you can write [customized SQL-like query to find out any workflow executions](https://docs.temporal.io/visibility#search-attribute), just like using a database query.

+Note that after workflows are closed(completed, timeout, terminated, canceled, failed), all the data will be deleted after the retention period.

 ### Caching
 By default, RPC will load data/search attributes with Cadence/Temporal [query API](https://docs.temporal.io/workflows#query), which is not optimized for very high volume requests on a single workflow execution(like 100 rps), because it could cause too many replay with history, especially when workflows are closed.

-However, you can enable the feature "CachingPersistenceByMemo" to support high volume read in readonly-RPC.
+You can enable the caching to support those high volume requests.

 NOTES:
 * The read after write will become eventual consistent, unless set bypassCachingForStrongConsistency=true in RPC options
-* Caching is only useful for read-only RPC(no persistence.SetXXX API or communication API calls in RPC implementation) or GetDataAttributes API.
+* Caching will be more useful for read-only RPC(no persistence.SetXXX API or communication API calls in RPC implementation) or GetDataAttributes API.
+  * A read-only RPC can still invoke any other RPCs(like calling other microservices, or DB operation) in the RPC implementation
+* It will cost extra event in history (upsertMemo operation for WorkflowPropertiesModified event) for updating the persisted data attributes
 * This feature is currently only supported if the backend is Temporal, because [Cadence doesn't support mutable memo](https://github.com/uber/cadence/issues/3729)

 ## Workflow State
+WorkflowState is to implement the asynchronous process as "workflow".
+It will be running in the background, with default infinite backoff retry.

-A workflow state is like “a small workflow” of 1~2 steps:
+A WorkflowState is like “a small workflow” of 1~2 steps:

 **[ waitUntil ] → execute**